-1. To setup the Matrix system for e-mail notification or change the existing e-mail configuration, click the Edit Configuration Button (Fig. 149).
+1. To setup the Matrix system for e-mail notification or change the existing e-mail configuration, click the Edit Configuration Button (Fig. 136).

-2. The E-mail Configuration screen shown in Fig. 150 displays.
+2. The E-mail Configuration screen shown in Fig. 137 displays.

 - From E-mail Address: Recipients of any e-mail sent by Matrix will appear to come from the address entered here.
 Typically, this is the e-mail address of the person responsible for managing the bulk oil tank deliveries and pick-ups at the Matrix site. - SMTP Server Address for Outgoing Mail: The address of the mail server to which Matrix transfers outbound e-mail.
 This address can be obtained from either the Internet service provider or from IT personnel at the site.
 Some Internet service providers change the SMTP address frequently (e.g., AOL).
 The Matrix e-mail functionality will not work with these Internet service providers. - SMTP Port: By default, when sending e-mail, Matrix will connect to the specified SMTP mail server on Port 25.
-If the server is using a different port, specify it here.
+If the server is using a different port, specify it here. - Use Authentication/User Name/Password some mail servers require authentication in the form of a user name and password.
+If this is the case, check the check box and enter the appropriate user name and password here.
+Otherwise, leave the check box unchecked and the user name and password fields blank. - 3.
+Click OK to close the screen and save the changes.